This message from a previously given address by President Romney is printed under his direction.

 2. Are there scriptural verses or quotations in this article that the family might read aloud and discuss?

-3. Would this discussion be better after a pre-visit chat with the head of the house?
-Is there a message from the quorum leader or bishop to the household head concerning peace?
+3. Would this discussion be better after talking with the head of the household before the visit?
+Is there a message from the quorum leader or bishop to the head of the household concerning peace?